ellder/jdbcat/README.md

 object as `this` into a lambda.
 It simplifies some operations e.g. you don't need to type `${Employees.tableName}` but you can type `$tableName` instead.
 Also it performs `trimMargin()` on a string that lambda returns.
 Still we would suggest to use `sqlTemplate` for SQL templates because this function might end up doing more useful things in a future.
-Also `sqlTemplate` may accept multiple tables as a parameter, in this case it will pass instead of `this`, these tables will be passed as lambda parameters that you can use to simplify typing as well, e.g.
+Also `sqlTemplate` may accept multiple tables as a parameter, in this case instead of `this` these tables will be passed as lambda parameters that you can use to simplify typing as well, e.g.
 ```kotlin
 sqlTemplate(Employees, Departments) { e, d ->
    // build SQL template using form such as ${e.tableName} ...
 }
 ```

-`createDepartmentsTemplate.prepareStatement(connection)` creates a JDBC's `PreparedStatement` object using connection object that was passed to us inside a transaction context.
-And if you are wondering what `${columns.sqlDefinitions}` does - it actually creates a comma separated list of columns with its definitions, e.g.
+`createDepartmentsTemplate.prepareStatement(connection)` creates `TemplatizedStatement`
-`id SERIAL NOT NULL, first_name VARCHAR(50) NOT NULL, ...`
+(delegate of `PreparedStatement`) object using connection object that was passed to us inside a transaction context.
-If you are wondering what `${age.sqlIndexName}` does, it creates a unique index name.
-You can obviously put your own index name here, but it could be handy if you let JDBCat to generate name "idx_employees_age" for you.
+And if you are wondering what `${columns.sqlDefinitions}` does - it actually creates a comma separated list of columns with its definitions, e.g. `id SERIAL NOT NULL, first_name VARCHAR(50) NOT NULL, ...` If you are wondering what `${age.sqlIndexName}` does, it creates a unique index name.
+Obviously you can use your own index name here, but sometimes it is handy to let JDBCat to generate name "idx_employees_age" for you.
 After you call JDBC `createEmployeesStmt.executeUpdate()` - your table should be created.

 Now let's take a look at `addInitialDataToEmployeesTable()` call that inserts some initial employee records